MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/learn-about-spoof-intelligence.md

 - An external company is sending email on behalf of another company (for example, an automated report, or a software-as-a-service company).

-You need a way to ensure that the mail sent by legitimate spoofers doesn't get caught up in spam filters in Office 365 or external email systems.
+You need a way to ensure that the spoofed email sent by legitimate senders doesn't get caught up in spam filters in Office 365 or external email systems.
 Normally, Office 365 treats these email messages as spam.
 As an Office 365 admin, you have the ability to prevent this by setting up spoof filters in the Security & Compliance Center.
 If you own the domain, you can configure SPF, DKIM, and DMARC to allow for these senders.

-On the other hand, malicious spoofers, those senders that are spoofing your domain, or external domains, to send spam or phishing email, need to be blocked.
+On the other hand, attackers who spoof your domains or external domains to send spam or phishing email, need to be blocked.
 Spoofing is also a common way for attackers to get user credentials.
 Office 365 has built-in spoof protection to help shield your organization from senders of these malicious emails.
 Spoof protection for your organization's domains is always on for all Office 365 customers, and external domain spoof protection is on by default for Advanced Threat Protection customers and as of October, 2018 EOP customers as well.
 To further strengthen this protection, tell us which senders are authorized to spoof your organization's domains and send email on your behalf, and if any external domains are permitted to spoof.
 Any email sent from a sender that you don't authorize will be treated as spam or spoofing by Office 365.
 Keep an eye on the senders spoofing your domain and help us improve spoof intelligence by using the Security & Compliance Center.

 ## Managing spoof intelligence in the Security & Compliance Center